Treatment for gestational diabetes

 Who to contact

-Your main point of contact will usually be your diabetes midwife or the diabetes nurse specialist.
+Your main contact person will tend to be your diabetes midwife or the diabetes nurse specialist.
 Make sure you know who to contact and how to get hold of them.
-Ideally, you should have a direct telephone number or email address and know which days they work.
+Ideally, you should have a direct telephone number or email address.
+You should also find out which days they work.

 "My advice to others would be, don’t be afraid to ask questions of the midwives, the consultants, and all the other people carrying out the tests.
 Ask them how things can affect you, and try to stay healthy."